 Docker Sandbox

 Every code execution node in NodeLoom runs inside an isolated Docker container with strict resource limits and security policies.
-This sandbox cannot be disabled from the frontend -- it is enforced at the server level.
+This sandbox cannot be disabled from the frontend.
+It is enforced at the server level.

 Server-enforced isolation